Anass-Daoudi/QuoteRatingEngine/README.md

 - [x] API written in .NET Core
 - [x] API accepts POST and returns data per requirements
 - [x] Repo README has instructions for running and testing the API
-- [x] Repo README has information about what you'd do next, per requirements
+- [x] Repo README has information about what I'd do next, per requirements
 - [x] Create a new GitHub repo

 ## What I've completed as a plus from my side: